 • Procrastinating in doing things that needed to be done to achieve my goals

 Do you relate to any of these?
 What are some of your behaviors that prevent you from creating the life you want?
-After completing Step Five, you will be ready to move on to Step Six.
+After completing Step Four, you will be ready to move on to Step Five.
 Please allow yourself plenty of time for this step.
 Rushing it will result in frustration and you will not stick to the changes you make.

 Examples of How I Changed My Behaviors:

 I told men when I was on a first or second date that I wanted to get married and have a baby.
 Most people would think that sounds desperate, but I see it as making sure we had the same life goals.
 If somebody didn’t want marriage or a family eventually, there was no point in another date.

 Talking about my own passions on dates allowed me to see if they shared that with me or had their own passions.
 Dating that way worked for me as I am happily married with a precious little baby!